luk3skyw4lker/heatmap-pkg/README.md

 # Methods

-## var heat = heatmap(...)
+## var heat = new Heatmap(...)

-Create a new heatmap from an existing canvas element, a numeric width and height, or an option object with canvas or width and height fields.
+There are _two_ ways of creating a new heatmap:

+- With the id of the target canvas element
+- With the height and width values for the canvas element to be created

 Optionally, you can set the `opts.radius` and `opts.threshold` to control the rendering a little.